 Michelson Interferometer. a) The system description.
 Collimated laser

-beam splited by NPBS and go to two mirror (mirror 1 is on the translation
+beam split by NPBS and traveling to two mirror (mirror 1 is on the translation

 state and mirror 2 is fixed).
 They reflected back and combined on

 the NPBS and focused on a photodiode. b) Interferometer result.
-We

-can see that we get 14.5 maximum peaks so the actuator travel is $7.714\,\mu m$.

-We also can see that the travel path of the piezo actuator is not
+The figure shows that we obtain 14.5 maximum peaks, so the actuator travel is $7.714\,\mu m$, and that the travel path of the piezo actuator is not

 linear (the frequency of the sin function is not the same).}